curieshicy/JRgui/README.md

 ## The auto mode in JRgui program:
 ![3n](https://user-images.githubusercontent.com/8492535/31049115-df9e03c6-a5f1-11e7-92a8-33f2cf47dc90.png)

-## Install and Use JRgui program (Support Windows and Linux64-bit systems):
+## Install and Use JRgui program (Support Windows, Linux and macOS 64-bit systems):
 ### Recommended Installation Method--Using <b>Conda install</b>

 The recommended way to install JRgui is via <b>conda install</b>.
-The initial step is to install Anaconda python distribution (https://www.anaconda.com/download/) for Windows or Linux OS.
+The initial step is to install Anaconda python distribution (https://www.anaconda.com/download/) for Windows, Linux and macOS OS.
 Choose 64-bit and Python 3.6 version for download and install.
 After download and install it, start a terminal (in Windows use <b>Anaconda Prompt</b> NOT default terminal), type <b>conda --version</b> to check if conda has been successfully installed.

 Once conda has been installed, (in the terminal) type the following two commands